ricardobranco777/docker-volumes.sh/README.md

 To use [Podman](https://podman.io) instead of Docker, prepend `DOCKER=podman` to the command line to set the `DOCKER` environment variable.

+NOTE: With rootful podman you may want to check the [checkpoint/restore functionality](https://podman.io/docs/checkpoint#migrating-the-container)

 # Example

 Let's migrate a container to another host with all its volumes.